emilylakic/vimeo-cues/README.md

-# First Project for Vimeo Internship
+# First Project for Vimeo Internship!
 Construction of Cues for Vimeo Video Player

 ## Conditions